Chart Color Schemes

 Berala's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results across Berala, with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is found to be very low at approximately 47% of the total population (~4,178 people), compared to the national average of 55.3%.
+Berala shows excellent health outcomes with very low prevalence of common health conditions across all ages.
+The rate of private health cover is approximately 47%, affecting around 4,178 people, which is lower than the national average of 55.3%.

-The most prevalent medical conditions in the area are diabetes and arthritis, affecting 5.4% and 4.7% of residents respectively.
-A significant majority, 80.1%, declare themselves completely clear of medical ailments, compared to 83.5% across Greater Sydney.
-Berala has a higher proportion of seniors aged 65 and over, at 15.6% (1,390 people), than the 11.1% in Greater Sydney.
-Despite this, health outcomes among seniors are particularly strong, broadly aligning with the general population's health profile.
+Diabetes and arthritis are the most prevalent medical conditions in Berala, impacting 5.4% and 4.7% of residents respectively.
+About 80.1% of residents claim to be free from medical ailments, compared to 83.5% across Greater Sydney.
+The area has a higher proportion of seniors aged 65 and over at 15.6%, with around 1,390 people falling into this category, compared to 11.1% in Greater Sydney.
+Despite this, health outcomes among seniors are strong and align with the overall population's health profile.

 Frequently Asked Questions - Health